ChrisCummins/phd/docs/2018-07-issta/artifact_evaluation/README.txt

 2.2 Disk space
 --------------

-We have not optimized our artifact for space, requiring approximately 10GB of disk space in total.
+We have not optimized our artifact for space, requiring approximately 6GB of disk space in total.
 Please contact us if this is an issue.
-TODO: check this value

 2.3 OpenCL